Dracula: Origin: Plot

 The plot follows the story of Bram Stoker's Dracula, with some variation in characters and plot detail.

 At first a zealot of Christendom, Voivod Dracula forsakes his faith at the loss of his unrequited love, who opts to commit suicide rather than give in to him.
 As his embitterment boils, Dracula begins to delve heavily into demonic practice.
 Unsatisfied with mortality, he drinks the blood of a rival in a pact with the Devil, placing upon himself the curse that transforms him into the first vampire.
 In exchange for immortal powers, Dracula becomes a servant of the Devil, bent on the destruction of humanity, finding his only solace in feeding upon human blood and seeking revenge for his lover's death: He feels partly responsible for being unable to save her.

 Upon learning of an antediluvian manuscript detailing a strange rite alleged to return souls from the dead, Dracula seeks to revive his former lover's soul.
 Johnathan Harker, a disciple of Van Helsing, sets out to combat the terror of Dracula's power.
 He sends a letter to his professor detailing Dracula's intention regarding the manuscript and his plan to resurrect his lover's soul into the body of Johnathan's fiancée, Mina Murray, chosen for her remarkable resemblance to his lover.
 Johnathan's letter arrives but Johnathan does not return, implying that he succumbed to Dracula's power.

 Professor Abraham Van Helsing, the protagonist, embarks to defeat Dracula before he finds the manuscript and abducts the body of Mina, traveling throughout Europe to do so.
 He begins with a London cemetery he believes Dracula to be occupying.
 His adventures take him to the streets and tombs of Cairo, the salons of Vienna's aristocracy and a Rococo library that leads him on the trail to a secretive damned monastery to stop the evil plots being concocted there.
 The vampire hunter then finds his way to Transylvania, to the famous castle of Dracula, to complete his task.

 Gameplay

-The game is played through the third-person eyes of Van Helsing, in a point-and-click style.
+The game is played in third-person, following Van Helsing, in a point-and-click style.
 Using collected objects and puzzles, the player advances through the story interacting with characters to go through the adventure.

 The game has a progressive help system, providing players stuck on puzzles with increasingly detailed clues to help them advance.